magento/merchdocs/src/catalog/inventory-migration.md

 ## Magento Commerce Order Management and Inventory Management

-If you use [Magento Commerce Order Management (MCOM)][1] in your Magento implementation to manage, sell, and fulfill inventory from any sales channel, you need to fully disable the [Inventory Management extensions]({% link magento/magento-extensions.md %}).
-These modules provide all Inventory Management features to Magento, including Single and Multi Source management, stocks, reservations, and more.
+If you have installed [Magento Commerce Order Management (MCOM)][1] in your Magento implementation to manage, sell, and fulfill inventory from any sales channel, be aware that MCOM is not compatible with the [Inventory Management extensions]({% link magento/magento-extensions.md %}).
+These modules provide all Inventory Management features to Magento, including single and multi Source management, stocks, reservations, and more.

+[Inventory Management extensions]({% link magento/magento-extensions.md %}) are disabled by default.

 We may support integrations between Magento Inventory Management (also known as MSI) and MCOM in a later release.